topikachu/ev3dev/Writing-A-microSD-Card.md

 ## 3. Extract `ev3dev.img` From `ev3dev.img.gz`

-On Linux and Mac it's as easy as `gunzip ev3dev.img.gz` on your terminal.
+On Linux and Mac it's as easy as `tar -xf ev3dev.img.gz` on your terminal.
 On Windows, you'll need to use something like 7-zip to extract the image file, like this:

 ## 4. Write the `ev3dev.img` File To Your microSD Card